 Promotes remote sensing and GIS research applications in the form of informing, education, and outreach provided by the RSGL.
 Projects include water-based and land-based topics.
 A forestry project of the lab is eForest, which is a collaborative effort between researchers and forest resource managers integrating satellite technologies into forest inventory and management.

 Resources in this section are produced by Minnesota state and local agencies.
 GIS data for Minnesota is also available in the NATIONAL section.
-Spatial Data @ U of MN is the most up to date source for Minnesota data resources.
+The Big Ten Academic Alliance Geoportal is the most up to date source for Minnesota data resources.

 Minnesota Geospatial Commons